Attend United Power's 2026 Annual Meeting

 Running for the Board

 Eligible members interested in running for a seat on the Board of Directors must submit a director candidate application and written petition.
 Candidate applications and written petitions must state the name and district of the candidate, and must be signed by 15 or more United Power members.
-Members may email elections to request a director candidate application and petition.
+The online director candidate application portal will open Nov.
+3, 2025, with a link provided here.

-For more information on United Power's director election and candidate qualifications, please refer to our bylaws.
+For more information on United Power's director election and candidate qualifications, please refer to the United Power Director Election Policy.